WDAqua/Qanary-question-answering-components/README.md

 # In a Nutshell: Qanary Question Answering Components

-The [Qanary Framework](https://github.com/WDAqua/Qanary/) is dedicated to create Question Answering systems.
-Question Answering (QA) is a task requiring different fields leading to expensive / time consuming engineering tasks which might block research as it is too expensive.
-Typical problems/usecases that might occur while developing a question answering system are:
+The [Qanary Framework](https://github.com/WDAqua/Qanary/) is dedicated to creating Question Answering systems.
+Question Answering (QA) is a task requiring different fields leading to expensive/time-consuming engineering tasks that might block research as it is too expensive.
+Typical problems/use cases that might occur while developing a Question Answering system are:

- * an algorithm is require analyzing textual questions and annotating the found entities, relations, classes, etc.
+ * an algorithm requires analyzing textual questions and annotating the found entities, relations, classes, etc.
-    * it is time consuming as there are many services / algorithms / tools which need to compared
+    * it is time-consuming as many services/algorithms/tools need to be compared
  * your QA process needs to be improved
     * following traditional development approaches requires additional efforts for testing and debugging of code to uncover possible flaws
- * the quality of components dedicated to a particular task need to be analyzed
+ * the quality of components dedicated to a particular task needs to be analyzed
     * it is expensive to integrate all of the particular components due to a missing generalized interface

 In this repository, the [components of the Qanary framework](https://github.com/WDAqua/Qanary-question-answering-components)  are stored.
-All components are implemented in Java and provide a Docker container for lightweight maintaince.
+All components are implemented in Java and provide a Docker container for lightweight maintenance.

 ## Build and run a *minimal* set of components

-To show the Qanary methodology and it's functionality a tiny template-based Question Answering system was designed.
-It is capable of answering questions for a *real name* of a superhero like "What is the real name of Captain America?".
-For this purpose just two components were used:
+To show the Qanary methodology and its functionality a tiny template-based Question Answering system was designed.
+It is capable of answering questions for the *real name* of a superhero like "What is the real name of Captain America?".
+For this purpose, just two components were used:
  a) [Qanary DBpedia Spotlight component](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NED-DBpediaSpotlight): The component is capable of finding superhero names and linking it to the [DBpedia knowledge base](https://wiki.dbpedia.org/) (such a process is called Named Entity Recognition and Disambiguation).
  b) [Qanary Query Builder for Superhero Names](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-QB-SimpleRealNameOfSuperHero): The component is capable of creating [SPARQL](https://www.w3.org/TR/sparql11-overview/) SELECT queries to be executed on DBpedia (such a component is typically called Query Builder) if the given question is following the template `What is the real name of <superheroname>`.

-Hence, given a question following the described pattern the result will be SPARQL query that might be executed, s.t., the real name of a superhero is retrieved from DBpedia.
+Hence, given a question following the described pattern the result will be a SPARQL query that might be executed, s.t., the real name of a superhero is retrieved from DBpedia.

 ### Run a minimalistic Question Answering system